Spousal Impoverishment Protections for Married Couples - If One Spouse is in MLTC, Waiver or Immediate Need - Can use Pooled Trust

 If you apply for Medicaid SEEKING IMMEDIATE NEED PERSONAL CARE SERVICES, spousal impoverishment protections DO APPLY initially.
 This is explained in 16 ADM 02. with procedures and tips here.

-For those who apply for Medicaid in order to get MLTC, the local Medicaid program must first determine eligibility using regular Community Medicaid rules for income and assets, without the spousal protections.
+For those who apply for Medicaid in order to get MLTC or to enroll in an HCBS waiver, the local Medicaid program must first determine eligibility using regular Community Medicaid rules for income and assets, without the spousal protections.
 The spousal impoverishment protections are only used "post-eligibility."
-This means that initially, an applicant may have a large spend-down, even though he will not have a spend-down once he enrolls in an MLTC plan and requests spousal impoverishment budgeting.
-On the initial Medicaid application, here are some tips for navigating the spend-down.
+This means that initially, an applicant may have a large spend-down, even though he will not have a spend-down once he enrolls in an MLTC plan and then requests spousal impoverishment budgeting.

-In March 2014, HRA published a Medicaid Alert regarding Spousal Impoverishment Budgeting for applicants/recipients in MLTC; which now must be modified in light of the August 2014 GIS.
+In March 2014, HRA published a Medicaid Alert regarding Spousal Impoverishment Budgeting for applicants/recipients in MLTC; which now must be modified in light of GIS 14 MA/025 - Spousal Impoverishment Budgeting with Post-Eligibility Rules Under the Affordable Care Act (PDF) issued later in 2014.

-The State Dept. of Health has changed its policy on this issue several times in the last few years.
-Since a directive issued November 3, 2014, a married person may CHOOSE to use EITHER Spousal Impoverishment budgeting OR regular Community Budgeting, which allows a pooled trust.
+THE CURRENT POLICY was established by a directive issued November 3, 2014, saying that a married person may CHOOSE to use EITHER Spousal Impoverishment budgeting OR regular Community Budgeting, counting the Medicaid spouse as "single" and allowing use of a pooled trust.
 See GIS 14 MA/025 - Spousal Impoverishment Budgeting with Post-Eligibility Rules Under the Affordable Care Act (PDF), which states, "Spousal impoverishment budgeting with post-eligibility rules is not mandated for married individuals receiving home and community-based services (HCBS) pursuant to a waiver under Section 1915(c) of the Social Security Act or through enrollment in a managed long term care (MLTC) plan..."

 The new directive rescinds an earlier NYS DOH GIS 14 MA/015, issued August 5, 2014, and reinstates two even earlier directives.
 Pending further clarification from the federal CMS, "districts are to resume applying the policy provided in GIS 12 MA/013, "Spousal Impoverishment Budgeting with Post-Eligibility Rules for Individuals Participating in a Home and Community-Based Waiver Program" and NYS DOH GIS 13 MA/018, "Spousal Impoverishment and Transfer of Assets Rules for Certain Individuals Enrolled in Managed Long Term Care."
 These GIS messages provide for spousal impoverishment budgeting with post-eligibility rules only when it is more advantageous to the applicant.

 This directive was the result of advocacy by the NYS Bar Association Elder Law Section.
+To find out more about the policies that were rescinded, see here.

 Example of circumstances when spousal protections are NOT favorable and Better to use Pooled Trust.
-Change the EXAMPLE above so that community spouse Chris' income was not $2100 but was $4100.
+Change the EXAMPLE above so that community spouse Chris' income was not $2702.90 but was $4702.90.
 Chris would not be entitled to any Community Spouse Monthly Income Allowance (CSMIA) because Chris' own income would be equal to or more than the Minimum Monthly Maintenance Needs Allowance (MMNA).

 MLTC Spouse Sam has the option of using community budgeting based just on Sam's own income as follows.
 Community Spouse Chris' Income Does Not Count.
 Use Medicaid income level for ONE.
 GIS 12 MA/013

-MLTC APPLICANT-Spouse Income $2,956.80
+MLTC APPLICANT Income $2,882.00

-- Part D premium (after Extra Help Subsidy) -$15.40
+- Part D premium (after Extra Help Subsidy) -$32.80

 - Standard Disregard -$20.00

-- Medicaid level for ONE $1,732
+- Medicaid level for ONE $1,836

-Excess Income = Spend-down - May Deposit in Pooled Trust $959.80
+Excess Income = Spend-down - May Deposit in Pooled Trust $696.20

 The August 2014 directive NYS DOH GIS 14 MA/015 that is now rescinded had required use of the spousal impoverishment protections even when they were unfavorable.
 But under the State's interpretation from August 2014, these married individuals were not allowed to use a supplemental needs trust.
 The State's view was that the spousal impoverishment protections are used in "post-eligibility budgeting" which is the same budgeting used in nursing homes.
 Just as one cannot reduce one's NAMI in a nursing home by depositing excess income into a pooled trust, the State's view was that married individuals in an MLTC plan cannot reduce their spend-down by using a pooled trust. ("NAMI" is Net Available Monthly Income - the name for "spenddown" for people in nursing homes on Medicaid).